datahub-project/datahub/metadata-ingestion/source_docs/data_lake.md

   - minimum, maximum, mean, median, standard deviation, some quantile values
   - histograms or frequencies of unique values

-This connector supports both local files as well as those stored on AWS S3.
+This connector supports both local files as well as those stored on AWS S3 (which must be identified using the prefix `s3://`).
 Supported file types are as follows:

 - CSV
 - TSV